 By Aarron Lambert (Lambo) MA8124, HMYOI Swinfen Hall, Litchfield – Organised by James Collier

 Note: This article is a few years old.
-Aarron Lambo is now the person behind Mental Hampster.
+So, who is Aarron Lambo?
+He’s the person behind extremely popular Mental Hamster brand.

 Foreword by James Collier